 Successful completion of the programme leads to recommendation for Qualified Teacher Status (QTS).

-This PGCE will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of Religious Education (RE).
-You will experience professional training, delivered to the highest standard, immersing you in the latest teaching and learning pedagogies.
-The programme aims to develop reflective and analytical skills as well as providing practical experience in planning effective RE lessons and learning strategies.
+This PGCE will equip you with the range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of the subject.
+You will learn to teach all aspects of computing, including computer science, digital literacy and information technology.

 What will I study?